logo

 A. Puts a cap on a potential jackpot.

-B. Means that some bets may be paid at less than posted odds.
+B. Some bets may be paid at less than posted odds.

 C. Raises the house edge.